 It’s a friggin mathematical magic trick which misleads the electorate.
 No more and no less.

-If I pulled that garbage I’d ignore the truth, make like Donnie Bagadonuts, and issue a misleading press release claiming there will be more beef at this year’s barbecue – the most ever – and take a victory lap at the picnic while the people I serve go hungry.
+If I pulled that stunt I’d ignore the truth, make like Donnie Bagadonuts, and issue a misleading press release claiming there will be more beef at this year’s barbecue – the most ever – and take a victory lap at the picnic while the people I serve go hungry.

 Yummy, yum, yum.